'Biggest animal lover in the NFL;' Saints linebacker volunteers at local shelter

 NEW ORLEANS - With 84 days left until the Saints kickoff at home in the 2019 regular season against the Houston Texans, linebacker Alex Anzalone is keeping himself busy off the practice field.

-The 241 pound player spends his time volunteering with Animal Rescue New Orleans, hoping to find shelter dogs a forever home.
+The 241-pound player spends his time volunteering with Animal Rescue New Orleans, hoping to find shelter dogs a forever home.

 "There are tons of different charities but it's something that really strikes my chord," Anzalone said.
 "It's something I love to do, and I like spending time with animals and people who love animals, as well."